Made to Order: Discovering monotonic temporal changes via self-supervised video ordering: Results

 \textbf{Temporal image sequence ordering results.} For satellite image sequences, the model is able to discover cues that are relevant to ordering, including road building and forest fires.
 This illustrates our model's application on remote sensing imagery.
 In MRI scans, we explore the cues for age changes.
 Our results show that there are cues in the posterior part of the brain.
 This is consistent with the literature \cite{blinkouskaya2021brain} that suggest that ventricular enlargement is a prominent feature, and causes the posterior horn to inflate in response to tissue loss.
 There are also some cues along the outline.
 This is in line with the literature \cite{svennerholm1997changes, scahill2003longitudinal}, which suggest that brain volume also decreases with old age.

 \textbf{Failure cases.} A limitation of our model is that we do not force a one-to-one matching between queries and images, and this may result in some images being claimed by multiple different queries or by none at all, as seen in Figure~\ref{fig:fail}.
 This problem can easily be resolved by allowing each image to be predicted once.
 However, not being able to order also provides valuable information as not all real sequences can be ordered -- for example, sequences where everything is static for a period, or very stochastic.
-Therefore, we treat invalid orderings as a means to provide information on whether particular frames can be ordered or not.
+Therefore, we treat invalid orderings as a means to provide information on whether particular frames can be ordered or not. {We report further experimental analyses on the failure cases in the Supplementary.}